 Our Management Incentive Plan or MIP is the short-term cash incentive vehicle through which we reward our named executive officers with an annual cash bonus for achieving specific performance goals over a one-year period.
 Under our MIP, determination of the payout level (if any) for each named executive officer's award is based upon the achievement of a combination of Company performance metrics (weighted at 75%) and individual performance factors (weighted at 25%).
 Our HRCC has discretion to modify any payouts (upwards or downwards) under the MIP as appropriate to ensure plan objectives are met, taking into consideration a variety of Company specific or environmental factors.
-Our MIP awards are subject to the Claw-back Policy adopted by our HRCC.
+Our MIP awards are subject to the Company's Claw-back Policy.

-In 2014 our MIP included six Company performance metrics to determine the pay-out level (if any) of awards: consolidated net revenue, operating income, operating margin, revenue per consultant, EBITDA and EBITDA Margin.
-The Company's 2014 performance either met or exceeded all target MIP performance metric target levels.
-Actual Company results for 2014 were:
+In 2015, our MIP included five Company performance metrics to determine the pay-out level (if any) of awards: consolidated net revenue, operating income, operating margin, EBITDA and EBITDA Margin.
+The Company's 2015 performance exceeded the consolidated net revenue target and met the operating income and EBITDA targets.
+Operating Margin and EBITDA Margin were slightly below target, but surpassed both the minimum performance levels and 2014 results.
+Minimum, Target, and Maximum Performance Levels and Actual Performance results for 2015 were: